 He also uses the router to restrict the children’s Netflix time.

 “So, I try to stay one step ahead, and it’s good for me, too, because it keeps me abreast of all the new apps and all the new technology.”Mark Cuban

 “The more you know about technology, the more experiences you’ve had, and the more exposures you’ve had to the pluses and minuses,” Cuban told Arianna Huffington on The Thrive Global Podcast.
 “Obviously, once you see the downside, you try to protect your children from it.”

-Cuban said in a 2015 interview that his “biggest fear” is that his kids will grow up to be “entitled jerks,” so he wants them to make their own money rather than grow up rich off their dad’s fortune.
-But Cuban has shared a bit of his money by bribing them to stop spending too many hours in front of a screen.
+Mark Cuban said in a 2015 interview that his “biggest fear” is that his kids will grow up to be “entitled jerks” because of their father’s net worth.
+He wants them instead to make their own money rather than grow up rich off his fortune.
+But the billionaire has shared a bit of his money by bribing his three children to stop spending too many hours in front of a screen.

 “I’m not going to lie, I paid my son $150 to not watch [Minecraft] videos for two months,” Cuban told CNBC.
 “But he could earn if he watched math videos, or did math problems for me, he could earn time to watch Minecraft videos.”

-Cuban grew up watching his parents read the newspaper, which inspired him to do the same thing and keep track of the news.
-But Alexis Sofia doesn’t have the same drive to read ink on paper.
-Instead, she says she gets her news from discovery on Snapchat, which he doesn’t think is enough.
+Cuban grew up watching his parents read the newspaper, which inspired him to do the same thing.
+But Alexis Sofia Cuban doesn’t have the same drive to read ink on paper.
+Instead, she gets her news from discovery on Snapchat, which her father doesn’t think is enough.

 “I’m on Snapchat, I get to see the discover right?
 It’s not the same,” he said.

 “It’s [an] OK way to keep up, but trying to get them to engage and learn more outside of school is a challenge,” Cuban added.
 “Now it’s that way for every 13-year-old regardless of what decade you live in or were born in, but trying to push them in that direction — there’s no easy solution.”